 (b) at least [10] operating hours in free-flow traffic conditions.

+Annex 6, paragraph 6.3., amended to read:

-6.3 While test scheduling and route planning shall aim to achieve as much system operation time as possible for the public road test, any recommended scenarios that could not be encountered within 16 hours of testing, shall be provided from the manufacturer’s internal system validation tests to the of the type approval authority.7.2.
+6.3 While test scheduling and route planning shall aim to achieve as much system operation time as possible for the public road test, any recommended scenarios that could not be encountered within 16 hours of testing, shall be provided from the manufacturer’s internal system validation tests to the satisfactory satisfaction of the type approval authority.

+Annex 6, paragraph 7.2., amended to read:

+7.2.
 Further data channels

 The parameters listed in paragraph 7.1 are meant to be a minimum set of parameters.
 Any data channels used or generated by the system as deemed necessary for post-test evaluation by the type-approval authority shall be logged.
-Relevant warning signals received (via communication/) or identifiedby the ALKS (acoustical or optical emergency vehicle recognition) shall be logged.
+Relevant warning signals received (e.g., via communication/life HD map live maps) or identified otherwise by the ALKS (e.g., acoustical or optical emergency vehicle recognition) shall be logged.

 Annex 6, paragraph 7.3.1., amended to read:

 7.3.1.
 The data recorded from the activated system shall be assessed for the sections falling within the declared ODD including as well as those sections when the system has left the ODD inadvertently without correctly ending its operation.